Church Ministry Needs Assessment

 What is the process for assessing church ministry needs?

 In doing a needs assessment you are basically answering some strategic questions.
 Answers will come from a variety of sources.
 You might take surveys, interview ministry leaders and/or participants, examine reports and statistics, observe the various ministries in action, or a combination of these sources.
 An assessment should generate some honest soul-searching in the church.
 And, every step of the process should be enveloped in prayer.
-Click here for suggestions on the type of strategic questions you should be asking.
+Go To: Suggestions on the Type of Strategic Questions You Should Ask

 - What kinds of questions should be answered in a ministry needs assessment?